 I analyzed 110 ABBA songs, dividing them into 9 categories.
 The categories cut across the albums.
 They came about after concentrated listening.
 Certain songs pointed to and coalesced with others with similar themes.

-The 9 categories simplified are: 1 Love songs, 2 Breaking up, 3 Reconciliation, 4 War, 5 Portraits of women, 6 Music, 7 Night life, 8 Childhood, 9 Travel
+The 9 categories simplified are: 1 Love songs, 2 Breaking up, 3 Reconciliation, 4 War, 5 Portraits of women, 6 Music, 7 Night life, 8 Childhood, 9 Travel.

 LOVE SONGS - SEXUAL FULFILLMENT

 2 GONNA SING YOU MY LOVESONG - Jockeying for position in a love triangle.
 ABBA did an abundance of positive songs, those which show life to be good and love to be attainable.
-It is uncertain what effect a writer's lyrical content has on his life and on the lives of others, but satisfying relationships should be advertised.
+It is uncertain what effect a writer's lyrical content has on his life and on the lives of others, but satisfying relationships should be promoted.

 4 HONEY HONEY - Sexy!
 She wants to know more.
 He kisses her and does his thing.
 The love machine thrills her, leaving her dizzy.